Jauchzet, frohlocket! Auf, preiset die Tage, BWV 248 I: Dresden court

-In 1733, Augustus III of Poland succeeded his father, Augustus the Strong, as Elector of Saxony and took residence in Dresden.
+In 1733, Augustus III of Poland, the Elector of Saxony succeeded his father, Augustus the Strong, as Elector of Saxony and took residence in Dresden.
 Bach hoped to become court composer, and dedicated Missa of 1733 to Augustus.

 One of Bach's secular cantatas, Laßt uns sorgen, laßt uns wachen, BWV 213, also known as Hercules am Scheidewege (Hercules at the Crossroads), on a libretto by Picander, was performed on 5 September 1733, the 11th birthday of the son of the elector.
 He wrote a further cantata for the elector's wife, Maria Josepha, to honour her 34th birthday on 8 December: Tönet, ihr Pauken!
 Erschallet, Trompeten!
 BWV 214 (Resound, ye drums!
 Ring out, ye trumpets!).
 It is also known as "Glückwunschkantate zum Geburtstage der Königin" (Congratulation cantata for the Queen's birthday), although Maria Josepha was not crowned Queen of Poland until January 1734.

 Three extended movements of BWV 248 I are based on music from these two cantatas: the opening chorus follows the opening of Tönet, ihr Pauken!, and the alto and bass arias are derived from Laßt uns sorgen and Tönet, ihr Pauken!, respectively.